How Much Does Renters Insurance Cost?

 • Will my pets affect the cost or coverage of my policy?
 Sometimes the answer is yes, and it’s important to pin down exactly how much.

 • Do you provide cash value or replacement cost coverage?
-This is important: Cash value coverage pays out how much your property is worth, so the original cost minus depreciation.
+This is important: Cash value coverage pays out how much the property is worth, so the original cost minus depreciation.
 Replacement cost coverage pays out what it will cost to purchase a replacement item at today’s prices.

 • How do I file a claim?
 Some companies allow policyholders to file a claim only through a mobile app; others staff a call center or encourage policyholders to contact their agent directly.